 The SuperImager® Plus 12” Forensic unit with 4 SAS/SATA-3 ports, 4 USB3.0/3.1 ports, and Thunderbolt 3.0 port (40Gigabit/s port).
 It is a top-performance field computer Forensic Imaging tool and complete computer forensic investigation platform.
 It is configured with Dual Open OS (Linux for fast imaging/Win10 for forensic analysis and cellphone extraction).
-Under Linux, the user can run multiple parallel simultaneous Forensic imaging (mirror image, single-partition, Linux-DD, EnCase, mix E01/DD, VHD, Triage with Files and Folders) with 3 HASH values (MD5, SHA1, and SHA2 run all the three at the same time), encryption, compression, keyword search all on the fly and save images to a network.
-Under Win 10 the user can perform a full Forensic analysis using third-party applications like Encase, Nuix, Axiom, and more, and multiple cellphone data using Cellebrite, MASB, and more.
+Under Linux, the user can run multiple parallel simultaneous Forensic imaging (mirror image, single-partition, Linux-DD, EnCase, mix E01/DD, VHD, Triage with Files and Folders) with 4 HASH values (MD5, SHA1, SHA2, and SHA512 run all the 4 at the same time), encryption, compression, keyword search all on the fly and save images to a network.
+Under Win 10 the user can perform a full Forensic analysis using third-party applications like Encase, Nuix, Axiom, and more, and multiple cellphone data using Cellebrite, MSAB, and more.

 The unit hardware is very robust, running i7 11 generation CPU, with the 12" large display which helps visualization when running a Forensic Analysis software, and with a rugged case which makes it easy to carry when traveling.